Keyur25/python-shell/doc/language.md

 4. if the file specified for input redirection does not exist, throws an exception;
 5. if the file specified for output redirection does not exist, creates it.

-After that, COMP0010 Shell runs the specified application, supplying given command line arguments and redirection streams.
+After that, the shell runs the specified application, supplying given command line arguments and redirection streams.

 ## Sequence Command